 One exception we have seen has been in Spanish-speaking and African-American radio.
 Several personal injury firms have had tremendous success driving leads through radio ads on radio stations that cater to these audiences.

-Marketing Fundamentals Lead to Success
+Sticking to Legal Marketing Fundamentals Leads to Success

 If you decide to leverage a direct response strategy, you’ll likely be looking at some sort of combination of PPC advertising and Facebook ads, while possibly doing direct mail for some areas of law.